ubccr/xdmod-appkernels/docs/ak-reports.md

-Regular e-mail report can be set in Reports section of Appkernel tab of XDMoD
+Regular e-mail reports can be set in Reports section of App Kernels tab of Open XDMoD

 ![Reports Request](assets/images/report_request.png)